 Q. What about after school classes like Mandarin, Team Sports, Robotics, Art, Drama, Cooking, Speech & Debate, etc.?

-We are less certain about these classes.
-Because the current guidelines and best practices suggest keeping students in static groups and not mixing, after school classes may be temporarily suspended until we are able to mix or combine groups.
+These classes are temporarily on hold.
+Because the current guidelines and best practices suggest keeping students in static groups and not mixing, after school classes are temporarily suspended until we are able to mix or combine groups.
 We plan to bring these classes back as soon as it's safe.

-Q. I saw that when WHPS reopens in June the hours are 8am-5pm.
+Q. I saw that when WHPS reopened in June, campus is now open 8am-5pm.
 Will you go back to 7am-6pm in the fall?

 Q. What if there is another temporary closure next year?

-- The Class Family Group structure and preventative measures we are putting in place should help us prevent a COVID-19 outbreak in the school community.
-The procedures we now have in place are based on the guidelines for childcare centers that stayed open during April-May.
+- The Class Family Group structure and preventative measures now in place should help us prevent a COVID-19 outbreak in the school community.
+The procedures we now have in place are based on the guidelines for childcare centers that stayed open during March-May.